greyhats13/ols_platform/services/ols_profile/README.md

 - **POST /v1/profiles**: Create a new profile.
 - **PUT /v1/profiles/{profile_id}**: Update an existing profile.
 - **DELETE /v1/profiles/{profile_id}**: Delete a profile.

+#### GraphQL API

+Access the GraphQL playground at `http://localhost:8000/graphql` to interact with the GraphQL API.

 #### Request Headers